douyouzhe/system-design/tech-stacks/kafka/README.md

     <img src="/tech-stacks/kafka/producer.jpg" width="850">
     </p>

-* The Producer object calls `.send()` method to send the ProducerRecords which is just a wrapper around the messages.
+* The Producer object calls the `.send()` method to send the ProducerRecords which is just a wrapper around the messages.
 * The serializer turns the messages into streams of bytes.
-Serializer can be customized and if you are working with binary like Protobuf or Avro, you can use Schema Registry.
+The serializer can be customized and if you are working with binary like Protobuf or Avro, you can use Schema Registry.
 * Partitioner decides where (which partition) the message should be sent to.
 Partitioning takes the single topic log and breaks it into multiple logs, each of which can live on a separate node in the Kafka cluster.
 This way, the work of storing messages, writing new messages, and processing existing messages can be split among many nodes in the cluster.
 * After that, messages are split into different queues in RecordAccumulator and waiting to be sent over.
 Note that these queues are all in memory still.
 We can return the metadata as a successful response back to the Producer if you use `.send(ProducerRecords, Callback)` with a callback method.
 * When do we invoke the Sender to send the messages?
 This is controlled by two configuration parameters: `BATCH_SIZE_CONFIG` (when the accumulator queue exceeds the batch size) and `LINGER_MS_CONFIG` (when the longest wait time has been reached).
 * The Sender will create a network client to send the messages to Kafka Cluster and wait for an `acks` signal.

 ### Consumer
-* Kafka adopts **Pull** model where consumers pull data from the topic.
+* Kafka adopts the **Pull** model where consumers pull data from the topic.
 This makes the system more decoupled and flexible compared to the Push model which requires the consumer to keep up with the speed of the ingestion.
-* More than one individual consumer can pull data from the same topic, but more than one consumer from the same consumer group **cannot** pull data from the same topic since all consumers in a group are treated as a single consumer/subscriber.
+* More than one individual consumer can pull data from the same topic, but more than one consumer from the same consumer group **cannot** pull data from the same topic since all consumers in a group are treated as single consumer/subscriber.

 ## Partitions & Replicas